hmccode/hmccode.github.io/demo/index.md

 title: HMC Mobile Demo
 ---

-## Marriott Southbeach Awesome
+## Marriott South Beach Elite

 - The app name can be changed!
-We are using `Southbeach Awesome` for demo purposes.
+We are using `South Beach Elite` for demo purposes.
 - This is work in progress!
 Not all pages are working....in fact, hotel detail, outlet detail, voucher detail, settings and contact US are all not working right now.
 - This app works in three modes:
 	- Brochure-ware mode: allows potential members to browse through the hotels, outlets, offers and benefits.
 They may request to join by filling out a form.
 Eventually we can make it go directly to the companion site to purchase online.